Camping in Afton State Park

 Canoe Campsites

 Are you a paddler?
 Afton has three canoe campsites.
-Two of them are right along the shore, and the third is up a steep hill off the river.
+Two of them are right along the shore with, of course, great views of the river.
+The third is up a steep hill a little ways off the river.

-(I’m not sure why that one is a canoe site, except maybe popularity demanded a third site and there wasn’t another spot left on the river.
-It’s quite a climb, especially if you were to try taking your canoe or kayak up there!)
+(I’m not sure why that one is considered a canoe-in site, except maybe popularity demanded a third site and there wasn’t another spot left on the river.
+It’s quite a climb, especially if you were to haul your canoe or kayak up there!)

 NOTE: The DNR website says Afton only has one canoe camping site, but the map shows three.